 Some believe apples have been around since the beginning of time.
 Whether that is your belief system or not, it is safe to say that apples have been around for millions of years, and these apple of the month clubs are a fun way to tap into that history with a each delicious bite.
 Apples […]

-I really don’t think I’m cooking my pork chops any other way again!
+Impress everybody at your next bbq party with this fresh Asian twist on flavors.
+See them amaze over perfectly cooked pork chops. [adinserter name="Yummly"] I really don’t think I’m cooking my pork chops any other way again!
 These just turned out so amazingly excellent – evenly cooked, slightly pink, and really tender and moist.
-I like cooking with pork, knowing that I could get practically any flavor to work with its rather neutral taste.
-Like for this time, I […]
+I […]

+Go adventurous for your next soup recipe.
+Squash, apples, and cream is a delicious recipe for fall and cool weather days.
 This is my favorite cream soup recipe.
 Apples and squash just work together.
 It really is amazing how all those fruity flavors could end up into something so savory and comforting.
-Let me share you this recipe in specific, its structure more importantly, so you’ll end up whipping up your own cream soups out of any […]
+Let me share you […]

 These apple puff pastry turnovers are a classic delight!
 The layers of buttery puff take some skill and patience, but are worth it (better yet, the dough freezes well so you can store until you want to use it!).